ontodev/robot-tutorial/index.md

 ## Report

-1. run a series of SPARQL queries to find common violations (as of v1.1.0)
+1. run a series of SPARQL queries to find common violations

 ---